Skip to content

 According to the Equal Opportunities for Disabled Persons Act (BGG), employers must eliminate and prevent discrimination towards people with disabilities and ensure their equal participation in the workplace.
 In doing so, special needs must be considered.
 Furthermore, there are provisions in German labor law that stipulate a certain proportion of women for management, supervisory and executive bodies (inter alia: FüPoG II; AktG, GmbHG, MitbestG, SEBG).
 Accordingly, these bodies must be staffed with at least a certain percentage or number of women in order to promote equal treatment and diversity at the highest level.

-8. Workplace welfare – the law governing health and safety at work is addressed in the Health and Safety international guide, in respect of ESG are there any legal duties on employers to treat employees fairly and with respect?
+8. Workplace welfare – in respect of ESG are there any legal duties on employers to treat employees fairly and with respect?

 Employers are legally obliged to treat their employees fairly and with respect.
 These obligations are reflected in various laws and regulations that aim to protect the welfare of employees in the workplace.
 Some examples include:

-• According to the Occupational Safety and Health Act (ArbSchG) and the Workplace Ordinance (ArbStättV) employers shall take measures to ensure the health and safety of their employees in the workplace.
+• According to the Occupational Safety and Health Act (ArbSchG) and the Workplace Ordinance (ArbStättV) employers are required to take measures to ensure the health and safety of their employees in the workplace.
 This includes providing a safe working environment, health and safety assessment of the workplace, measures to prevent accidents and injuries, and providing appropriate training and protective equipment.

 • The Working Hours Act (ArbZG) limits the number of hours employees are permitted to work and requires employers to provide sufficient breaks and rest periods to ensure the employees well-being.
 It also contains rules on working at night-time, Sundays and bank holidays and an obligation to record working times that exceed the maximum limit of 8 to 10 hours per day.
 The employers’ obligation to fully document the working hours of their employees is based on case law of the European Court of Justice.